 Blue covarine is a blue pigment usually contained in whitening toothpaste.

 It coats your enamel with a thin, semi-transparent layer of blue pigment.
-The film interacts with light and is intended to make your teeth appear whiter.
+The film interacts with light and makes your teeth appear whiter.

-However, blue covarine has not been shown to be more effective at helping your teeth appear whiter than other whitening toothpaste.
+However, blue covarine is less effective at helping your teeth appear whiter than other whitening toothpaste.

 Is Whitening Toothpaste Safe To Use?